 Validation becomes unimportant only once you’re ahead of the game.
-Even then, truly mastering HTML and CSS, it is best to stick with valid markup and styling—improving latency might constitute the only exception.
+Even then, truly mastering HTML and CSS, it’s best to stick with valid markup and styling.
+Improving latency might constitute the only exception, ever.

 The motivation to point this out are several discussions I had that “deprioritize” validation in order to save bits and bytes.
 Alas, the context included use of

 Everything else is counter-productive.
 Validation, overrated as it sometimes is, fulfills several important purposes, one of them being that it drives learning.
 Let me tell you a short story: Through validation I probably learned the most about writing markup and style sheets, even though at the beginning, I still tortured the documents I wrote.
-I hence absolutely discourage using invalid HTML before the point of mastery.
+I, biased as that may sound, hence absolutely discourage using invalid HTML before the point of mastery.

 meta elements, can save bytes.
 Proper use of HTML (instead of XHTML) can save bytes.
 And the list goes on, including many additional performance measures unrelated to HTML.

-Once you’re there you might say “okay, now let’s help the user once more and improve performance by pushing things a little bit.”
+Once you’re there you might say “okay, now let’s help the user once more and improve performance by pushing things a little bit further.”
 Not a second earlier.
 Don’t.
 And please never put a beginner the idea into his head that invalid HTML is good for performance.
-That would be a bogus claim, and our industry would never recover from the resulting wide-spread incompetence.
+That would be a bogus claim, and our industry would never recover from the resulting increase in incompetence.
+(Uh.)